mue-li/Rt-to-RI/paper/paper.md

 The target group for this programme includes all analysts who work with GC, for example chemists, food chemists, toxicologists, biologists, environmental scientists and lots more.

 # State of the field
+The authors are currently not aware of any easily available, customisable tools for converting the retention time to RI for an entire raw data files in .txt or .csv format.
 As far as the authors are aware, people convert the retention time into the RI chromatogram in a non-automated way themselves.
 While some integrated software tools in measuring devices can calculate the RI of integrated peaks, to the best of our knowledge they do not convert the entire chromatogram.

+ *Rt-to-RI* closes the gap in the workflow between receiving the raw data from the measuring device and further processing the chromatograms in a programme of choice.
 For processing, raw data (e.g. in .txt or .csv format) of chromatograms are imported into programmes such as Excel [@excel] or Origin [@origin] in order to process them for scientific papers, posters and presentations.
-The authors are currently not aware of any easily available, customisable tools for converting the retention time to RI for an entire raw data files in .txt or .csv format.
-*Rt-to-RI* was developed to offer an easily accessible and easy-to-use solution. *Rt-to-RI* closes the gap in the workflow between receiving the raw data from the measuring device and further processing the chromatograms in a programme of choice.
-The *Rt-to-RI* converter can be easily integrated into the workflow and reduces the workload when processing chromatogram data.
+The *Rt-to-RI* converter can be easily integrated into the workflow and reduces the workload when processing chromatogram data.*Rt-to-RI* was developed to offer an easily accessible and easy-to-use solution.

 # Authors’ Contribution
-L. Müller wrote the manuscript and developed the scientific core element of the programme. <br> J. M. Zimmermann contributed technical advice and support on general programming. <br> T. J. Simat provided the conceptualisation and contributed to the manuscript.
+L. Müller wrote the manuscript and developed the scientific core element of the programme. <br>
+J. M. Zimmermann contributed technical advice and support on general programming. <br>
+T. J. Simat provided the conceptualisation and contributed to the manuscript.

 # References